-Homework consists of problems assigned for your problem notebook, solved on the right hand side, corrections on the left side and these will be checked on the due date.
+Homework consists of problems assigned for your problem notebook/binder, solved on the right hand side, corrections on the left side and these will be submitted online and checked on the due date.
+These binders should be organized, with easy to read and understand solutions.
 The problem notebooks WILL be collected at various test times during each grading period.
 These notebooks will be checked for work and effort.
 By test time, you will be expected to have corrected your work.
 Give all assigned problems a try, even if you do not think that you "get it" at first.
 Leave lots of space for corrections, and make sure to correct problems that you miss and highlight the corrections in a DIFFERENT color of highlighter.
 E.g. Use a yellow highlighter for your original answers and maybe a green highlighter for your corrections.

 Your grade will be lowered for NOT doing homework!
 HOWEVER, like most college courses, you may need a curve (TEST CORRECTIONS) to do well in this class.
-You WILL NOT GET TEST CORRECTIONS WITHOUT DOING YOUR HOMEWORK!
-SOOOOOO, how do you earn a TC???????
+You WILL NOT GET TEST CORRECTIONS WITHOUT DOING YOUR HOMEWORK and CORRECTING IT!
+SOOOOOO, how do you earn a Test Correction????????

 - 1) Homework will be checked on the due dates. - 2) Problem notebooks collected at testing time will be expected to have ALL answers clearly corrected on the left hand side of the notebook.
 If ALL of the answers are not clearly corrected, you will not receive a curve (TEST CORRECTIONS) on that test.
+If homework is not corrected before the test, you may do an additional online homework assignment to make up for the lack of corrections. - 3) If you score the AP equivalent of a 1 or a 2, then you need to come in and meet with me to discuss a plan of attack to be more successful.